All Episodes

 And the only reason he had to do it is because Congress sucks and they couldn't do their job.

-Anyway, so it is now a huge boost to health care cooperatives that will have the opportunity.
+Anyway, so it is now a huge boost to healthcare cooperatives that will have the opportunity.

-That could take some time, and but it's it's the process now of beginning that hey, we can really lower people's premiums, give them better care, better choices, better options, and allow the free market to kick in.
+But it's the process now of beginning that, hey, we can really lower people's premiums, give them better care, better choices, better options, and allow the free market to kick in.

 So I think anybody that works in any industry, you better be thinking about picking one person to be your lead and picking out what health care you have for your association.